-If you’re reading this in May 2020 then you are well aware of what life has been like during this pandemic.
-Most of us Americans, and the rest of the world have been quarantined for the past three months to what now feels like a lifetime.
-Some are playing their parts to keep the numbers of cases stable, others feel like their invincible, and I shamefully fall somewhere in the middle of hopeful & hopeless.
+If you’re reading this in May of 2020, then you are well aware of what life has been during this pandemic.
+Most of us Americans and the rest of the world have been quarantined for the past three months to what now feels like a lifetime, and who knows how long this will carry out.
+Some are playing their parts to keep the numbers of cases stable, others feel like they’re invincible, and I shamefully fall somewhere in the middle of hopeful & hopeless.

 Whether we are mentally accepting our worldly crisis or adapting to a possible new normal, we all are fighting this “together”.
 But that’s the cliche, isn’t it?
 The reality is some of us are waging this battle alone.
 If you are….my heart is with you.
-The beginning of the quarantine was expectedly lonely so to past time, mental stimulation has been the best way for me to avoid being underwhelmed.
+The beginning of the quarantine was expectedly lonely so to past time, mental stimulation has been the best outlet for me to avoid being underwhelmed.
 Reading, journaling, research, cooking tutorials, and any other material has been my jam lately.
-So as I was listening to a thought provoking podcast, up came the topic of family dynamics of each host and then a deeper dive specifically in the black community.
+As I was listening to a thought provoking podcast, up came the topic of family dynamics, and then a deeper dive specifically in the black community.
 Their stories were parallel to my own.
 Absent fathers, half siblings, broken relationships, and all of the other factors which are no longer jarring.